-The pressure is usually defined as the amount of force that is applied to a certain area.
-The pressure is a physical quantity and mostly expressed as formula p = F/A where F and A are force per area perpendicular to the surface.
-While we have already discussed everything about pressure in our earlier article, here we will explore the topic of units of pressure.
+Pressure is usually defined as the amount of force applied to a certain area.
+The pressure is a physical quantity mainly expressed as the formula p = F/A, where F and A are force per area perpendicular to the surface.
+While we have already discussed everything about pressure in our earlier article, we will explore the topic of units of pressure.

 We will look at what is the unit of pressure by first learning about the SI system, which is the International System of Units, derived from the metric system.